 Names and addresses aren’t the only bits of information that give cyber criminals enough data to cause damage.

-What information do you include on your invoices?
+What information do you include on your encrypted invoices?

 In a dream world, hackers would steal invoices and pay them.
 In the real world, hackers steal invoices and extract personal information to build a profile of people they’re targeting for identity theft.
 The information you include in your invoices determines how far they can get.